hringbauer/hapROH/package/README.md

 ### Example Use
 Please find an example notebook, walking through a typical usecase, at

-[FILL IN FOLDER OF EXAMPLE NOTEBOOK]
+./Notebooks/test_pypi_package.ipynb [TEMPORARY, FILL IN FINAL FOLDER OF EXAMPLE NOTEBOOK]

 ### c Extension
 The package is distributed via source.
 This means the c extension has to be built.
-Ideally, this is done automatically via the package cython, set CYTHON=True in setup.py.
+Ideally, this is done automatically via the package cython, set CYTHON=True in setup.py (is done by default).

 The heavy lifting is coded into a cfunction cfunc.c, that was built with cython from cfunc.pyx

-You can also set CYTHON=FALSE, then the extension is compied from cfunc.c directly.
+You can also set CYTHON=FALSE, then the extension is compiled from cfunc.c directly.

 ## Citation

-Please cite as
+If you want to cite this software:
 [TO BE ANNOUNCED]